Quantum Walks for Chemical Reaction Networks: Introduction

 \section{Introduction}

-Chemical reaction networks (CRNs), models of interacting chemical species connected by reaction rules, provide an abstract framework for modeling how molecular species interact through chemical transformations in complex chemical and biochemical processes~\cite{Feinberg2019foundations}.
-CRNs are prominent in the fields of catalysis~\cite{Steiner2022autonomous}, atmospheric chemistry~\cite{Yang2024CRNexoplanet}, and biochemistry~\cite{Loskot2019BCRNs}, to name a few.
-In these fields, CRN-based computational models are essential to reveal short-lived intermediates, reaction mechanisms of elementary reactions, and the overall reaction pathways.
-CRN research broadly falls into two areas: generation (or exploration) of the networks~\cite{Unsleber2020exploration}, and their analysis~\cite{Turtscher2022pathfinder}.
-While recent advances have automated the construction of large-scale CRNs~\cite{Unsleber2020exploration, Stocker2020ML-CRN, Unsleber2022chemoton, Wen2023CRN-ML, Liu2025MLCRNgas}, extracting meaningful insight from them remains a significant challenge.
+Chemical reaction networks (CRNs)~\cite{Feinberg2019foundations}, models of interacting chemical species connected by reaction rules, are central to catalysis~\cite{Steiner2022autonomous}, atmospheric chemistry~\cite{Yang2024CRNexoplanet}, and biochemistry~\cite{Loskot2019BCRNs}, where they are used to reveal short-lived intermediates, elementary reaction mechanisms, and global reaction pathways.
+Research on CRNs broadly falls into network \emph{generation} and network \emph{analysis}~\cite{Unsleber2020exploration, Turtscher2022pathfinder}: while recent advances have automated the construction of large-scale CRNs~\cite{Stocker2020ML-CRN, Unsleber2022chemoton, Wen2023CRN-ML, Liu2025MLCRNgas}, extracting meaningful structural and dynamical insight from them remains a significant computational challenge.